jrwieland/X7-Heli-Wizard/README.md

 # X7 Heli Wizard
- Open TX heli Wizard for X7 based radios
+ OpenTX Heli Wizard for X7 based radios

  The heli wizard is fully functional for FBL (Flybarless) helicopters